 Habitat also works to help existing low-income homeowners preserve their homes affordably.
 Habitat’s home repair program helps low-income homeowners preserve the integrity of their homes with no-profit repair services and affordable loans.

 The housing stock in our community is aging.
 For example, the city of Kalamazoo reports that 68% of residential units located in city neighborhoods was built before the 1970s.
-In the Eastside neighborhood, where Habitat is working as part of a neighborhood revitalization collaborative, 52% of homes were built before 1939.
+In the Eastside neighborhood, where Habitat focuses much of our work, 52% of homes were built before 1939.
 Many of the older homes are not energy efficient and are in different stages of disrepair.
 Current low-income homeowners report the unsafe conditions these homes present — mold issues, structural damage, and inaccessibility to those aging in their homes or with disabilities.
 With over 30% of their income going to housing costs, and often another 30% toward energy costs, the working poor and those living on fixed incomes are unable to maintain their homes — their primary assets.

 Through Shelter, We Build Stability